Upper School Schedule

 Jarrad Nunes, Co-Director of College Counseling

 Community Time is a dedicated period each day when students are free to connect, meet with clubs or teachers, and attend regular Town Meetings.
-During Town Meetings, the community gathers to talk about important issues, hear from guest speakers, or showcase their talents with one another.
+During Town Meetings, the community gathers to talk about important issues, hear from guest speakers, or showcase their talents.

 Every day Upper Schoolers meet with their cluster, a group of students and one or two advisors that acts as a homebase for announcements and support.
 Cluster is one way that community building and support is woven into the daily Upper School experience.